FCC filings confirms rumored Samsung Galaxy Z Fold 3 and Z Flip 3 specs

 Well, we have started to receive official information about Samsung’s upcoming foldable devices.
 It seems that both the Samsung Galaxy Z Fold 3 and the Galaxy Z Flip 3 have received their FCC certifications ahead of a possible launch in August.

 The latest information suggests that the new Samsung Galaxy Z Fold 3 will indeed have S Pen support.
 SM-F926U and SM-F926U1, the US variants of the Galaxy Z Fold 3, have recently received their FCC certification.
-Here, we confirm that the new devices will feature 5G mmWave and sub-67GHz support and 4G LTE, CDMA, WiFi 6, NFC, and Ultra-Wide Band connectivity.
+Here, we confirm that the new devices will feature 5G mmWave and sub-6GHz support and 4G LTE, CDMA, WiFi 6, NFC, and Ultra-Wide Band connectivity.
 The certification also claims that the new Samsung Galaxy Z Fold 3will also support 9W Qi wireless charging and reverse wireless charging.

 We also get information about the Galaxy Z Flip 3, represented as model numbers SM-F711U and SM-F711U1.
 The new foldable with a clamshell design will support eleven 5G bands, fifteen LTE bands, and the same 9W Qi wireless charging support as the Samsung Galaxy Z Fold 3.